 Coffee culture in Belgrade is huge.
 These aren’t your typical small boutique coffee stores.
 We’re talking lines of large cafes with outdoor seating spilling out into the promenades.

 Surrounding Republic Square is a row of cafes that no matter what time of day you start will likely be full of locals sipping coffee, smoking cigarettes, and making the most of outdoor weather – and coffee.
-It’s a good place to start for a morning coffee and to get your bearings in Belgrade.

-(Apologies in advance if you haven’t yet garnered that Eastern Europe and the Balkans do have a high level of smoking inside and outside of social settings and cafes).
+Apologies in advance if you haven’t yet garnered that Eastern Europe and the Balkans do have a high level of smoking inside and outside of social settings and cafes.
 Sorry Belgrade.
 But you do smoke a lot.
 But fortunately, the coffee itself and general coffee culture outstands what would be normally shocking levels of secondhand smoke.

 Find a (clear-air) corner and watch the world of Serbia’s capital go by with your first-of-many macchiato.